thearchitector/wind-and-fire/reports/final_report_draft1.md

-# Determining the Effect of Wind on Fire Propigation
+# Determining the Effect of Wind on Fire Propagation
 by Elias Gabriel and Erika Lu

 # Replicated Experiment